CNN controversies: Operation Tailwind

 In 1998, CNN, in partnership with sister Time magazine, ran a report that during the Vietnam War the U.S. Armed Forces used sarin gas against a group of North Vietnamese soldiers during Operation Tailwind in 1970 in Laos.
 The Pentagon denied the story.
 Skeptics deemed it improbable that such an extraordinary and risky atrocity could have gone unnoticed at the height of the Vietnam War's unpopularity.
 CNN, after a two-week inquiry, issued a retraction.
 The story's producers were summarily fired, and one of them has been highly critical of CNN's handling of the story, saying that the network bowed to pressure from high-ranking officials to kill the story.

 Suppression of Bahraini protests, and reporting of Iran and Syria

 In October 2011, correspondent Amber Lyon met with Tony Maddox, president of CNN International, twice about a documentary on advances of democracy in the Middle East in which she was featured, and which was aired in the US but never by CNN International—the most watched English news channel in the Middle East—despite a high production cost, international acclaim and awards.
-She claimed that during the second meeting she was threatened and intimated to stop speaking on the matter.
+She claimed that during the second meeting she was threatened and intimidated to stop speaking on the matter.
 According to a CNN employee, officials from the Bahrain regime called CNN constantly complaining about Lyon's participation in the network.
 She was later laid-off.